BeaMarro/BeaMarro/README.md

 # Hi there 👋

-I'm **Beatrice Marro**, a 3<sup>rd</sup> year ICT student at Fontys University of Applied Sciences, with a focus on Software Engineering and Artificial Intelligence.
+I'm **Beatrice Marro**, a final year ICT student at Fontys University of Applied Sciences, with a focus on Software Engineering and Artificial Intelligence.

 ![Visitor Badge](https://komarev.com/ghpvc/?username=BeaMarro&style=flat-square&color=0ab9e6)